surecart/surecart-wp-plugin/readme.txt

 - Fix: Products, product collection, and upsells missing trailing slash causing canonical url issues in some cases.
 - Fix: SureCart form shortcode not saving in Thrive Architect for some users.
 - Fix: Aria-label strings are not translated properly.
+- Fix: Remove product caching on admin product list page to prevent stale inventory data.
+- Fix: Ensure product sku or id is present in product microdata for better facebook support.

 = 2.28.0 - June 18th, 2024 =
 - New: Added a setting that allows customers to remove their default payment method.